-South Saint Vrain Trail is a 4.8 mile moderately trafficked out and back trail located near Nederland, CO that features beautiful wild flowers and is rated as moderate.
+South Saint Vrain Trail is a 4.8 mile moderately trafficked out and back trail located near Nederland, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 I started fairly late - around noon.
 Parking was fine, it's just off the road.
 Not too busy, but I did see a number of people hiking and a couple biking, especially on the way back.
 Definitely not crowded though.
 This trail is mostly shaded with a couple of meadow areas.
 Lots of Aspens.
 There's a couple of places to go down to the creek.
 Eventually, you meet up with another trail (USFS, Boulder County?) that's a gravel road.
 There's a wooden bridge here, too, with a USGS stream monitoring station.
 There's a couple of inclines near the beginning of the trail, but nothing too crazy and it chills out after that.
 A few rocky parts to the trail, but nothing crazy.
 I'd do this one again, for the shade and creek alone, but there's nothing terribly notable about it.

 This trail is a gem.
 Just enough scampering over rocks, logs and perfect mountain meadows with aspen stands and deer.
 Well marked also.
 I am going to do this one again